Sparse maps: The main theorem for sparse maps

-Next we'll prove an extension theorem that serves as the inductive step in the proof of \cref{sparse}.
+Next we'll prove an extension lemma which will serve as the inductive step in the proof of \cref{sparse}.

-\begin{theorem} Suppose $Y$ is a $d$-dimensional simplicial complex with at most $V$ vertices, so that each vertex lies in at most $D$ simplices and $d \ge 1$.
-Also suppose that for some $d \le m \le n$ and constant $C(d-1, m-1, n, D)$, we have a $(m-1)$-sparse map from the $(d-1)$-skeleton of $Y$,
+\begin{lemma} Fix three dimensions $1 \le d \le m < n$ and let $Y$ be a $d$-dimensional simplicial complex with at most $V$ vertices, so that each vertex lies in at most $D$ simplices.
+Suppose that for some $R>0$ we have a map,